Varad1455/7MENTOR-WORK/README.md

 └── README.md
 ```

+---

-## About
+## 👨‍🏫 About

 This repository is maintained as part of the 7Mentor classroom activities.
-It demonstrates progress, learning, and practical application of web development
+It demonstrates progress, learning, and practical application of web development concepts.
+Projects are designed to be **informative** and **engaging**, with creative layouts and interactive elements (where possible in HTML).

+---

+## ✨ Highlights

+- **Easy navigation** between projects.
+- **Clean and readable code** for learning and reference.
+- **Visually appealing designs** using only HTML (and some CSS in projects).
+- **Step-by-step progress** from basic exercises to complete websites.

+---

+> **Explore, learn, and get inspired!**
+> For any queries or feedback, feel free to reach out.